vishvananda/novascript/README.md

 If you are running in a virtual machine and software emulation is too slow for you, you can use user mode linux.

     LIBVIRT_TYPE=uml

-You will need a few bleeding edge packages to make it work, so you should make sure to use the PPA.

-    USE_PPA=1

 If you have any issues, there is usually someone in #openstack on irc.freenode.net that can help you out.